The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Introduction

 The paper is organized as follows.
-In Sec. \ref{sec2}, we introduce the Finite-Volume Schr\"odinger-Poisson (FV-SP) approach.
 In subsection \ref{subsec21}, the 1DEG formed at the Si-SiO$_2$ interface is introduced.
-The subsections \ref{subsec22} and \ref{subsec23} explain how the Finite-Volume method can be implemented to solve Schr\"odinger and Poisson's equations, respectively.
-These two parts, as well as Appendix \ref{AppA}, play a central role in this study.
-The Scaling of Schr\"odinger and Poisson's equations are discussed in subsection \ref{subsec24}.
+The subsections \ref{subsec22} and \ref{subsec23} explain how the cell-centered Finite-Volume method can be implemented to solve Schr{\"o}dinger and Poisson's equations, respectively.
+The Scaling of Schr{\"o}dinger and Poisson's equations are discussed in subsection \ref{subsec24}.
 The possibility of including many-body interactions into the problem is discussed in subsection \ref{subsec25}, while, the low-cost Finite-Volume Thomas-Fermi (FV-TF) approach is explained in subsection \ref{subsec26}.
-The Finite-Volume predictor-corrector method, which accelerates the self-consistent field convergence, and its implementation are described in subsections \ref{subsec27} and \ref{subsec28}.
-The self-validation of the Finite-Volume method is briefly explained in subsection \ref{subsec29}.
+The cell-centered Finite-Volume predictor-corrector method, which accelerates the self-consistent field convergence, and its implementation are described in subsections \ref{subsec27} and \ref{subsec28}.
 Device and mesh geometries, solution convergence properties, and characteristics of 1DEG calculated by FV-TF and FV-SP will be presented in detail in Sec. \ref{sec2}.
 Benefits of the newly proposed approach and possible applications of this method will be summarized in Sec. \ref{sec3}.